Get 80% off your plan for your first 3 months*

 5. Discounted cash flow valuation

-Discounted cash flow valuation uses free cash flow instead of profit or revenue.
-Free cash flow is the money left over after covering all operating expenses and necessary business investments like equipment upgrades or maintenance.
+Discounted cash flow (DCF) valuation uses free cash flow as its starting point.
+Free cash flow is the money left after covering operating expenses and necessary investments like equipment upgrades.

-This method is less common for small businesses for several reasons:
+This method is less common for small businesses because of:

-• Professional expertise needed: Most small business owners need help from trained valuers
+• professional expertise: most small business owners need help from trained valuers

 6. Entry-cost valuation